renshan2/sttpron/chatbot/README.md

 # A chatBot Keras
-A simple FAQ Bot built with Keras and Flask.
+A simple ChatBot built with Keras and Flask.

 ## Requirements
 1) Tensorflow